Year 5 2023 - 2024

 Our whole school Learning in Context theme is 'Legacy of Adventures'

 In Year 5, we will be focussing on developing our understanding of North America

 We will be considering:

-Year 5 PE is on a Wednesday morning.
+Year 5 PE is on a Friday afternoon.
 Please can all the children come into school on this day in their school PE Kit.
 If it is a cold day, the children may wear plain black of blue jogging bottoms.

 Things to remember in Year 5